radicle-dev/radicle-surf/docs/denotational-design.md

 type Directory
 μ Directory = (Label, NonEmpty (Either Directory File))

+-- DirectoryContents can either be the special IsRepo object, -- a Directory, or a File. type DirectoryContents μ DirectoryContents = IsRepo | Directory | File

+-- Opaque representation of repository state directories (e.g. `.git`, `.pijul`) -- Those are not browseable, but have to be present at the repo root 'Directory'. type IsRepo

+-- A Directory captures its own Label followed by 1 or more DirectoryContents --
+-- An example of "foo/bar.hs" structure:
+--  foo
+--  |-- bar.hs
+--
+-- Would look like:
+-- @("~", IsRepo :| [Directory ("foo", File ("bar.hs", "module Banana ..") :| [])]
+-- where IsRepo is the implicit root of the repository. type Directory μ Directory = (Label, NonEmpty DirectoryContents)

 -- A File is its Label and its contents type File μ File = (Label, ByteString)